browniebroke/deezer-python/README.md

   project so it does not change the public API of `deezer-python`.

 Ready for more?
-Look at our whole [documentation](http://deezer-python.readthedocs.io/) on Read The Docs or have a play in pre-populated Jupyter notebook [on Binder](https://mybinder.org/v2/gh/browniebroke/deezer-python/main?filepath=demo.ipynb).
+Look at our whole [documentation](http://deezer-python.readthedocs.io/) on Read The Docs or have a play in a pre-populated Jupyter notebook [on Binder](https://mybinder.org/v2/gh/browniebroke/deezer-python/main?filepath=demo.ipynb).

 ## Contributors